 For periods of time that reflect military service, the DD-214 or Statement of Service is sufficient to meet the full and/or part-time hours requirement as the service dates will be reflected.

-DEGREE: Successful completion of a four-year course of study in an accredited college or university leading to a bachelor's or higher degree in museum work or applicable subject-matter field (e.g., archaeology, anthropology, history, or similar area of cultural resources management).
+Have successfully completed a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree in museum studies, archaeology, anthropology, history, or similar area of cultural resources management.

-EXPERIENCE: Four-years of experience that provided the knowledge comparable to that normally acquired through the successful completion of the 4-year course of study, as shown above.
+Possess at least four years of experience that provided the knowledge comparable to that normally acquired through the successful completion of the 4-year course of study as shown above.

 EXPERIENCE: At least one full year of specialized experience comparable in scope and responsibility to the GS-09 grade level in the Federal service (obtained in either the public or private sectors).
-Specialized experience is defined as: ensuring compliance with legislative requirements on the preservation of museum objects; completing and maintaining museum documentation (i.e., museum catalog records); sorting, analyzing, identifying, and processing museum collections; and conducting collections research on museum materials.
+This experience includes activities such as: applying the principles of museum management, and using technical expertise in their application; assisting with the management of long-term museum collection storage, and providing and/or assisting with access to, research of these collections; documenting museum collections with special emphasis on architectural, archeological, archival, and history collections; assisting with project development including planning and management of a unit and/or program; working with other staff members that deliver museum services and support.
 You must include hours per week worked.